1828 Clare by-election

-The Clare by-election of 1828 was notable as this was the first time since the reformation that an openly Roman Catholic MP, Daniel O'Connell was elected.
+The 1828 Clare by-election was notable as this was the first time since the reformation that an openly Roman Catholic MP, Daniel O'Connell was elected.

 The Roman Catholic Relief Act 1793 had extended the franchise to Catholics in Ireland.
 However, under the Oath of Supremacy required of MPs to take their seats, Catholics were not permitted to sit in the House of Commons of the United Kingdom.
-This requirement was confirmed under the Act of Union.
+This requirement was confirmed under the Acts of Union.

 Clare was held by William Vesey Fitzgerald when he was appointed as President of the Board of Trade.
 As this was seen to be an office of profit, Vesey-FitzGerald had to stand in a by-election.
 It was not unusual for such ministerial by-elections to be uncontested.
-However, the Catholic Association, a group campaigning had vowed to oppose every member of the current government, which had declined to allow for Catholic Emancipation.
+However, the Catholic Association, a group campaigning had vowed to oppose every member of the current government, which had declined to allow for Catholic emancipation.
 Vesey-FitzGerald was reasonably popular with Catholics in Clare, and a number of candidates were approached but refused to stand.

 Although Catholics were disqualified from sitting in the House of Commons, there was no law preventing them from running for election.
 Daniel O'Connell decided to stand, although he would not be permitted to take his seat if elected.

 Like all parliamentary elections prior to the Ballot Act 1872, Clare was held as an open vote, which meant that all votes would be known.
 This meant that Protestant and pro-union landowners could influence their tenants, who were far more likely to be Catholic and anti-union.